 - Then slowly add sugar mixture one tablespoon at a time and continue to beat on medium high speed until hard peaks form.
 Set aside.

-- To make the lemon curd filling, in a medium saucepan, mix together water, lemon juice, sugar, cornstarch, flour, lemon zest and salt.
+- In a medium saucepan, mix together water, lemon juice, sugar, cornstarch, flour, lemon zest and salt.
 Bring the mixture to a boil over medium heat, stirring constantly.

 - To temper egg yolks, add about half cup of lemon juice mixture into the egg yolks and stir vigorously.
 Return the egg mixture back to the saucepan.
 Continue cooking for 3-5 minutes, continuously stirring.